• Account

 Here are a few examples to get you going:

-Set a ton of small goals for each week and month, and you’ll slowly but surely make progress towards the business of your dreams.
+Set a ton of small goals for each week and month, and you’ll slowly but surely make progress toward the business of your dreams.

-I just finished the book The Power of Habit.
-When you’re working for yourself, building good habits are more important than ever.
+One of my favorite business books is Atomic Habits by James Clear.
+When you’re working for yourself, building good habits is more important than ever.

 For me personally, I rarely eat breakfast.
 So I decided to start making breakfast every morning.
 It’s amazing how that one commitment has led to greater productivity and doing things like going to the gym every day.